linkedin/linkedin-gradle-plugin-for-apache-hadoop/README.md

 The project structure is setup as follows:

+  * `azkaban-client`: Code to work with Azkaban via the Azkaban REST API
   * `hadoop-plugin`: Code for the various plugins that comprise the Hadoop Plugin
   * `hadoop-plugin-test`: Test cases for the Hadoop Plugin
   * `li-hadoop-plugin`: LinkedIn-specific extensions to the Hadoop Plugin